vdjserver/stats-api-js-tapis/test/README.md

-# VDJServer ADC API test suite
+# VDJServer STATS API test suite

-This test suite does not replace the AIRR ADC API test suite.
-Those tests should be run in addition to these as they test much of the query parsing.

 You can run the tests using the AIRR Standards docker image which has all of the necessary python libraries installed.
 You will need to map the local test suite